Kvernufoss Waterfall - the less visited Neighbour of Skógafoss in South-Iceland

 Behind Kvernufoss waterfall

-I also want to show you what Kvernufoss waterfall looks like in the wintertime.
-I usually visit Kvernufoss in the summertime, but I was once guiding friends of mine in November on the south-coast heading towards Jökulsárlón glacial lagoon.
+I also want to show you what the Kvernufoss waterfall looks like in the wintertime.
+I usually only travel in South Iceland in the summertime, but I was once guiding friends of mine in November on the south coast heading towards Jökulsárlón glacial lagoon.

 Icelandic horses by Kvernufoss